BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 This specification also defines and incorporates a separate type `crypto-keypath` (CBOR tag #6.304) that specifies a key derivation path.

+This specification also defines and incorporates a separate type `crypto-coininfo` (CBOR tag #6.305) that specifes cryptocurrency information.

 ### HDKeys

 HDKeys encoded according to [BIP32] are represented as a text string, e.g.: